ahwayakchih/SimpleSVGView/README.md

 make test
 ```

-It should package example, sideload it to Roku device and launch app that shows QRCodes on screen.
+It should package example, sideload it to Roku device and launch app that shows QRCodes on screen:

 ![example screenhot](example/screenshot.png)